 There are some other considerations that would still allow you to receive the Age Pension, such as being a refugee, having a partner die who was an Australian resident and you have lived here for less than 10 years, or lived and worked overseas in an agreement country.

-Your cut off point could be higher if you are receiving Rent Assistance, or lower if you do not live in Australia.
+Note that your cut off point could be higher if you are receiving Rent Assistance, or lower if you do not live in Australia.

 To receive the full Age Pension, your total assets cannot be over the below limits based on your personal circumstances.